 - How to avoid frozen shoulder and more!

 - Teres Minor

-Each of these muscles has tendons that connect the muscles to the bones that make up your shoulder joint which are the humerus (arm bone) and scapula (shoulder blade).
+Each of these muscles has tendons that connect the muscles to the bones that make up your shoulder joint.
+Which, by the way, are the humerus (arm bone) and scapula (shoulder blade).
 Now, tendonitis by definition is inflammation (-itis) of the tendon.

-Inflammation of the tendon is really more of a symptom than a diagnosis, which is why it’s necessary to dig deeper and get down the root cause of your shoulder pain to better treat it.
+Do know that inflammation of the tendon is really more of a symptom than a diagnosis.
+Which is why it’s necessary to dig deeper and get down the root cause of your shoulder pain to better treat it.
 We have found that our Functional Movement and Postural Neurology exam is the perfect tool in doing just that.

 The muscles of the rotator cuff are the main stabilizers of your shoulder joint meaning that they help to maintain the proper posture of the shoulder at rest and in movement.
 Symptoms of rotator cuff tendonitis may include: